 Our staff and lawyers volunteer their time and lend support to community programs such as Head Start and Food From The Bar.
 We have also created a program called the Coblentz Classroom, through which we support a second-grade classroom in the Tenderloin neighborhood with tutoring and supplies.

 We also work to increase the number of young people, especially of diverse backgrounds, who are interested in the legal profession.
-For the past 17 years, Clifford Yin has coached, with a team of Coblentz attorneys, high school students from McAteer High and the San Francisco's School of the Arts in a mock trial program sponsored by the Constitutional Rights Foundation.
+For over 20 years, Clifford Yin has coached, with a team of Coblentz attorneys, high school students from McAteer High and the San Francisco’s School of the Arts in a mock trial program sponsored by the Constitutional Rights Foundation.

 Our attorneys are also active in the nonprofit community, serving on boards or actively involved in community groups.